 The debate continues to rumble into boxing judges following the recent controversial decision between Jaime Munguia and Dennis Hogan in Mexico.

-Since the fight on April 13, which Munguia won via majority decision, the integrity of the sport has once again come into question.
+Since the fight on April 13, which Munguia won via majority decision, the sport’s integrity has once again come into question.

 Munguia was out-scored by Hogan in at least seven, possibly eight of the rounds.
 But it was the home fighter who retained his WBO super-welterweight belt.

-Fans and boxing personnel alike have voiced their displeasure at the continuing trend of bad scoring.
+Fans and boxing personnel have voiced their displeasure at the continuing trend of lousy scoring.

 Higher profile bouts have also been the victim in recent years.
-Both Gennady Golovkin v Canelo Alvarez and Deontay Wilder v Tyson Fury have been the subject of doubt over judging.
+Gennady Golovkin vs Canelo Alvarez and Deontay Wilder vs Tyson Fury has been the subject of doubt over judging.

-The competence of the officials is certainly one of the major talking points which can be improved.
+The competence of the officials is undoubtedly one of the major talking points which can be improved.

 Since the Munguia v Hogan backlash, the WBO has finally accepted that the scoring should be reviewed.

-A WBO panel will now go through each round in order to clarify how Munguia got the verdict.
+A WBO panel will review each round to clarify how Munguia got the verdict.

-In a further twist, Kevin Iole of Yahoo News has uncovered that no drug testing was carried out post-fight.
+Furthermore, Kevin Iole of Yahoo News has uncovered that no drug testing got carried out post-fight.

 “There was supposed to be testing,” Valcárcel told Yahoo Sports.
 “But the lab didn’t show up.”